-- ◆Do not depress the accelerator pedal while shifting the selector lever or before the transmission is completely shifted to forward or reverse gear. - ◆Do not race the engine and avoid spinning the wheels. - If your vehicle remains stuck after rocking the vehicle several times, consider other ways such as towing. - (k) If you cannot shift the selector lever out of "P" position
+- Do not depress the accelerator pedal while shifting the selector lever or before the transmission is completely shifted to forward or reverse gear. - ◆Do not race the engine and avoid spinning the wheels. - If your vehicle remains stuck after rocking the vehicle several times, consider other ways such as towing. - (h) Driving in "PWR" (Power) mode